 In this post I wanted to first share a brief intro regarding how applying for credit cards impacts your credit score, then I’ll talk about what goes into my credit card decision making process, and then I’ll share the cards I have open.

 How credit cards impact your credit score

 There are a lot of misconceptions about how credit scores work, in particular people thinking that applying for credit cards hurts your credit score.
-That’s generally not true, and in many cases applying for cards can even help your credit score.
+That’s generally not true, and in many cases applying for cards can even help your credit score in the long run.

 The beginners guide on the blog has a section about credit cards and credit scores, and should provide some insights on that.
-For context, I have over 20 credit cards, and my credit score is in the top couple of percent nationwide.
+For context, I have a lot of credit cards, and my credit score is almost perfect, in the top couple of percent nationwide.

-For those of you not familiar, here are the things that factor into your credit score:
+For those of you not familiar, here’s what factors into your credit score: